copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club

-We work with open-source and decentralized tech communities document themselves without giving up privacy.
+We work with open-source and decentralized tech communities to document themselves without giving up privacy.

+Through workshops, event recording, and practical AV documentation, communities keep their own record and return it to a shared archive others can build on.

 People.
 Stories.
 Tools.

-Through workshops, event recording, and practical AV documentation, communities keep their own record and return it to a shared archive others can build on.

 ### Navigation